Interference of longitudinal and transversal fragmentations in the Josephson tunneling dynamics of Bose-Einstein condensates: Theoretical setup

-In order to accurately capture the many-body physics involved in this work, we have performed the many-body computations with $M=8$ time-adaptive orbitals and the convergence are checked with $M=10$ time-adaptive orbitals (see the supplemental material \cite{Supplement}).
+where $C_n(t)$ are the expansion coefficients and $|\textbf{n};t\rangle= |n_1, n_2, . . ., n_M;t\rangle$.
+The number of time-dependent permanents $|\textbf{n};t\rangle$ is $\big(\begin{smallmatrix} N+M-1\\ N \end{smallmatrix}\big)$.
+We recall that for $M= 1$ the many-body ansatz Eq.~\ref{2.1} boils down to the time-dependent Gross-Pitaevskii equation \cite{Dalfovo1999}.
+As the number of orbitals is increased, convergence of quantities, analyzed in this work, with $M$ is obtained.
+The theoretical method is well documented in the literature \cite{Lode2020}.
+In order to accurately capture the many-body physics, we have performed the many-body computations with $M=8$ time-adaptive orbitals and the convergence is checked with $M=10$ time-adaptive orbitals (see the supplemental material \cite{Supplement}).
 For the numerical solution we use a grid of $128\times 128$ points in a box of size $[-10, 10)\times [-10, 10)$ with periodic boundary conditions.
 Convergence of the results with the number of grid points has been verified using a grid of $256\times 256$ points and presented in \cite{Supplement}.